EswaranS-06/2048-Python-/README.md

-Thanks for sharing the code!
-Based on your script, here’s a tailored `README.md` for your **2048 Game in Python** project:

----

 # 🧩 2048 Game – Python (Console Version)

 A simple and fully playable version of the classic 2048 game built with **Python**, running in the terminal.
 This version uses basic console I/O and avoids external GUI libraries, making it lightweight and easy to understand.